ZjMNZHgG5jMXw/smallcaps/doc/lesscase.markdown

 `% smallcaps reset profile` *name*
 :   This comment loads a configuration profile as in the program option `--profile`.
 Use the `default` as *name* to restore the default configuration.

+`% smallcaps restore profile` *name*
+:   Same as "`% smallcaps reset profile` *name*".

+`% smallcaps store profile` *name*
+:   This comment stores the current configuration profile as *name*.
+Existing profiles will be overwritten.
+Note that you can very well overwrite the initial configuration profiles, such as `default`.

 `% smallcaps periods are` *chars*
 :   This comment sets the characters that would end a sentence, as in the program option `--periods`.